 Making Your HubSpot Website WCAG 2.1 Compliant

 The following directions are part of a full step-by-step guide to making a HubSpot website WCAG 2.1 AA compliant.
 These recommendations are intended for websites managed on the HubSpot CMS but can be adapted for other content management systems.
-In addition to explaining the WCAG Success Criteria and how to address them, this guide also describes how the AudioEye Managed solution may address each issue.

 2.2.2 Pause, Stop, Hide